Ntwali-Josue/Ntwali-Josue/README.md

 ### Hi, 👋I am KARANGWA Ntwali Josue
 ___
 ### About Me 👨‍💻
-I am an enthusiastic Software developer currently looking for a job, always striving to contribute to problem-solving activities using my programming skills.
+I am an enthusiastic Software developer , always striving to contribute to problem-solving activities using my programming skills.
 I enjoy being in a tech community, and also making our world a digitalized one.
-I am currently looking for more remote job opportunities.
 ___

-- 🔭 I’m currently working on a 3D based project.
-- 🌱 I’m also currently learning to be a DevOps Engineer with Google.
 - 📫 You can reach out to me by:
 [![Email](https://img.shields.io/badge/--gmail?label=Gmail&logo=Gmail&style=social)](mailto:kntwalijos@gmail.com)
 [![LinkedIn](https://img.shields.io/badge/--linkedin?label=LinkedIn&logo=LinkedIn&style=social)](https://www.linkedin.com/in/karangwa)